essence/essence/README.md

 Do you like it too ?
 ```

-Note that you can use any property of the Media class in the template.
+Note that you can use any property of the Media class in the template (See the [What you get](https://github.com/felixgirault/essence#what-you-get "Available properties") section).

 ### Configuring providers